why is pongal celebrated

 2. The people celebrate the festival to thank the Sun God for good harvests.

-3. Celebrations for Bhogi Pongal, Surya Pongal, Mattu Pongal, and Kanum Pongal take place over a few days during the festival.
+3. During the festival, celebrations for Bhogi Pongal, Surya Pongal, Mattu Pongal, and Kanum Pongal occur over a few days.

 4. Pongal has the tradition of tying leaves on house roofs, or Kaappu kattu, takes place.